nseigneur/cicd-workshop/README.md

 npm run dev
 ```

-While it is usefull to be able to run the application locally, we will be using GitHub Actions to build and deliver the application as a Docker Container.
-You can experiment with the below command and move to the CI/CD part below.
+You can experiment with the below command locally before moving to the Continous Integration and Continous Delivery part of the workshop.

 ```sh